akka/akka/akka-docs/src/main/paradox/scala/stream/stages-overview.md

 and the `Flow` 's output will come from the Source.

 Note that termination events, like completion and cancelation is not automatically propagated through to the "other-side" of the such-composed Flow.
-Use `CoupledTerminationFlow` if you want to couple termination of both of the ends, for example most useful in handling websocket connections.
+Use `Flow.fromSinkAndSourceCoupled` if you want to couple termination of both of the ends, for example most useful in handling websocket connections.

 ---------------------------------------------------------------

-### CoupledTerminationFlow.fromSinkAndSource
+### Flow.fromSinkAndSourceCoupled

 Allows coupling termination (cancellation, completion, erroring) of Sinks and Sources while creating a Flow them them.
-Similar to `Flow.fromSinkAndSource` however that API does not connect the completion signals of the wrapped stages.

 Similar to `Flow.fromSinkAndSource` however couples the termination of these two stages.

 E.g. if the emitted `Flow` gets a cancellation, the `Source` of course is cancelled,